-In particular, section 130.1 of the Ontario Act provides that if this Offering Memorandum contains a misrepresentation, an Ontario Purchaser who purchases the Units and/or the Shares (as applicable) offered by this Offering Memorandum during the period of distribution has a right of action for damages against the Issuer or, alternatively, may elect to exercise a right of rescission against the Issuer, without regard to whether the Ontario Purchaser relied on the misrepresentation, provided that if the Ontario Purchaser exercises its right of rescission, it shall not have a right of action for damages against the Issuer, and provided that:
+In particular, section 130.1 of the Ontario Act provides that if this Offering Memorandum contains a misrepresentation, an Ontario Purchaser who purchases the Shares offered by this Offering Memorandum during the period of distribution has a right of action for damages against the Issuer or, alternatively, may elect to exercise a right of rescission against the Issuer, without regard to whether the Ontario Purchaser relied on the misrepresentation, provided that if the Ontario Purchaser exercises its right of rescission, it shall not have a right of action for damages against the Issuer, and provided that:

-- a. no action shall be commenced to enforce these rights more than (i) in the case of any action for rescission, 180 days after the date of the transaction that gave rise to the cause of action, or (ii) in the case of any action, other than an action for rescission, the earlier of (A) 180 days after the Ontario Purchaser first had knowledge of the fact giving rise to the cause of action, or (B) three years after the date of the transaction that gave rise to the cause of action: - b. the Issuer will not be liable if it proves that the Ontario Purchaser purchased the Units and/or the Shares (as applicable) with knowledge of the misrepresentation; - c. in an action for damages, the Issuer will not liable for all or any portion of the damages that the Issuer proves do not represent the depreciation in value of the Units and/or the Shares (as applicable) as a result of the misrepresentation relied upon; and - d. in no case will the amount recoverable exceed the price at which the Units and/or the Shares (as applicable) were offered.
+- a. no action shall be commenced to enforce these rights more than (i) in the case of any action for rescission, 180 days after the date of the transaction that gave rise to the cause of action, or (ii) in the case of any action, other than an action for rescission, the earlier of (A) 180 days after the Ontario Purchaser first had knowledge of the fact giving rise to the cause of action, or (B) three years after the date of the transaction that gave rise to the cause of action; - b. the Issuer will not be liable if it proves that the Ontario Purchaser purchased the Shares with knowledge of the misrepresentation; - c. in an action for damages, the Issuer will not liable for all or any portion of the damages that the Issuer proves do not represent the depreciation in value of the Shares as a result of the misrepresentation relied upon; and - d. in no case will the amount recoverable exceed the price at which the Shares were offered.